erdiaker/iomidi/README.md

-PY-MIDI-IO
+iomidi
 ==============

-Python library for basic MIDI IO.
+Python library for basic MIDI input and output.
 Work in progress.